Coaching, Mentoring, counselling and Consulting

 As coaches, if we accept this simple reasoning, our role is clear.

-This is what we do at Sports Principles.
+This is the mission at Sports Principles.

 For Coaches and Leaders